Matthew, one of Jesus’ disciples, tells us that . . .

-some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures.”
+“ . . . some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures.”

-That, unfortunately, is what false teachers do.
-They twist the Scriptures and create man made religions that are leading people down a wide path to destruction.
+That, unfortunately, is what people do who mishandle God’s word.
+They twist the Scriptures and create man-made doctrines and religions that are leading people to destruction.

 In this passage, Jesus is speaking on the Mount of Olives about end-time events and His Second Coming to the Earth, and He says: